Maui Scuba Diving Fish Guide

 Hawaiian Green Turtle

 Maui is home to some of the largest nesting grounds for Hawaiian green turtles.
-Once endangered, turtle populations have made a significant comeback in the recent past.
+Once endangered, turtle populations have recently made a significant comeback.
 They can reach lengths of up to 4 feet and weigh over 300 pounds.
 Of the seven types of sea turtles, the Hawaiian green turtle (native to Hawaiʻi) is the most common.

 Turtles must breathe surface air but have been known to hold their breath for up to 5 hours!
 Though their eyesight is excellent underwater, they are nearsighted above water and on land.

 They travel nearly 600 miles to lay their eggs every two years.
 The mother lays 75-100 eggs per nest in the sand away from the tide line.
 She will dig as many as 6 nests.
-Turtles lay eggs in the early summer months, and they take two months to hatch.
-Sex is determined by the temperature of the sand.
+Turtles lay eggs in the early summer months because the temperature of the sand determines sex.
 The cooler the sand, the more males will hatch.
+Their eggs take two months to hatch.

 Early life is hard for turtles.
-NOAA estimates that only one in 1,000 to one in 10,000 will make it to adulthood.
+NOAA estimates that 1 in 1,000 to 1 in 10,000 will make it to adulthood.
+Interestingly, young turtles return to their original coastal habitat after surviving in the open ocean for 5 to 10 years.
 Their life span is estimated to be 50-150 years.
-After surviving in the open ocean for the first five to ten years, young turtles always return to their original coastal habitat.

 Puhi